How to measure hip range of motion

 | Internal rotation | 45° |

 See the full normal range of motion chart for every joint.
-The Goniometer app guides hip flexion and external rotation with animated placement.
+The Goniometer app guides hip flexion, extension, abduction, adduction, and internal and external rotation with animated placement.

 What you need